-Students who are awarded a Conference Travel Award are required to submit to their department receipts supporting travel.
+Students who are awarded a Conference Travel Award are required to submit to their department receipts supporting travel expenses.
 The Graduate College does not require these receipts; however, the department should keep copies of the award letter, relevant vouchers, and receipts on file for audit purposes.

 Department Contacts will receive a report of the awards given to students in their department.
-Funds will be deposited directly into the departmental state CFOP account number that is provided to the Graduate College via the online submission form.
+Funds will be deposited directly into the departmental state or ICR CFOP that is provided to the Graduate College via the online submission form.
+Gift fund codes cannot be used.
 Students receive their award from their department.

 Please direct all questions to Jane Gomez at email@example.com or call (217) 333-9390.